-The Queensland Government is looking to develop a detailed plan to preserve and improve approximately 140 hectares of coastal parkland.
-It includes the area to the north of Muriel Henchman Park, to the west of Seaworld Drive (including Doug Jennings Park and the Marine stadium) and the Federation Walk Coastal Reserve to the east of Seaworld Drive.
+The Queensland Government is looking to develop a detailed plan to preserve and improve the area to the north of Sea World, including Muriel Henchman Park, Doug Jennings Park, the Marine stadium, Federation Walk Coastal Reserve and Philip Park (other than a small parcel on a long-term lease to the Sheraton Grand Mirage Resort) to the east of Seaworld Drive.

 The Spit parkland is Crown Land, controlled by the Queensland Government.

 Doug Jennings Park, specifically, is under the Trusteeship of the Gold Coast Waterways Authority.